norton120/pirate_baby/content/posts/dreaming_of_a_dynamcially_typed_world.md

 Conway's Law is why you will often find rigid, silo'ed tables modeled into the data architecture of rigid companies with silo'ed business departments, or scrambled and obviously unplanned relationships across software entities at bootstrap startups; code reflects the human environment in which it develops.

-Recently a post caught my attention, from a young developer noting the contridiction between Python type hints and the OOP mantra of duck typing
+Recently a post caught my attention, from a young developer noting the contridiction between Python type hints (and by extension _Pydantic_ as effectively strongly-typed Python) with the traditional _Pythonic_ mantra of duck typing.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTk0ODQ5NTA3MiwxMDkwNTUwMjM4XX0=
+eyJoaXN0b3J5IjpbMTcxNTgzOTQ3LDEwOTA1NTAyMzhdfQ==
 -->